Prunus lusitanica

 • Hardy to USDA Zone 6 (Hardier than P. laurocerasus).
 Native of Spain and Portugal

 • lusitanica: of Portugal (Lusitania was an ancient Iberian Roman province which included the area of modern Portugal and a portion of western Spain.)
+However, P. laurocerasus is now classified as endangered species in Portugal.

 • Corvallis: grown as "street trees" on east side of 29th St. north of Harrison Ave.